jnga/ReadableMail/README.md

 ### Uninstalling

-Run the installer and choose Custom Install.
+Start the installer and choose Customize on the second screen.
 Uncheck the ReadableMail package, leaving the Uninstall ReadableMail package checked.
 Finish.

 ### Command Line